 Bolsters Immunity

-Breadfruit imbued with huge amounts of vitamin C, potent antioxidants battle against infection-causing pathogens and microbes and trigger the body's immune response.
+Breadfruit is imbued with huge amounts of vitamin C, potent antioxidants that battle against infection-causing pathogens and microbes and trigger the body's immune response.
 It also scavenges the body from the detrimental effects of free radicals and lowers the risk of chronic diseases.

 Weight Management